Sharma117555448/Robot_Contoller-1/README.md

 sudo apt-get install libboost-all-dev
 ```
 # GMock Implementation
 Gmock have been to used to create the mocks.
+We have created a mock of PID class.

 The mocks removes the dependencies of the classes under test on actual implementation of the dependent classes and make it easier to test them in isolation.